kimtth/chrome-extension-teams-msg-copy/README.md

 1. The extension only works on the Teams website, `https://teams.microsoft.com/`.

-2. It implements a virtual rendering mechanism in Teams, which adds a copy feature when clicking the `Activate Message Copy` in the context menu.
+2. Due to a virtual rendering mechanism in Teams, after scrolling, the extension would add a copy feature when clicking the `Activate Message Copy` in the context menu.

 ## Descriptions